Main Library is in downtown Albuquerque on Copper Avenue NW, between 5th and 6th streets.

 In addition to metered street parking, up to two hours of free parking is available at the Very Special Arts parking garage on the southeast corner of 5th and Copper.
 Bring your parking stub from this garage to the Circulation desk for validation.

-The Main Library has a large community room that holds 200+ people, two small conference rooms that each hold 15 people, and an auditorium that holds 200+ people.
+The Main Library has two small conference rooms that each hold 15 people, and an auditorium that holds 200+ people.
 Policy, rules and required forms for using the meeting room may be found at Meeting and Study Rooms as well as a list of meeting rooms at other branches.

 To view availability online, see our online booking form.

 The Main Library has five study rooms that will hold a maximum of four people each.
 The study rooms may used for no more than two hours per person/group a day.
 Check in at the information desk with your library card to gain access to the study rooms.